josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 Political ideologies may be revised.

+Jewish arguments about land, exile, return, sovereignty, covenant, peoplehood, obligation, and political power will continue.

-None of those events exhaust **Yisrael**.
+None of those arguments exhaust **Yisrael**.

+This cluster therefore does not attempt to end an argument that Jews have been having, in different forms, for thousands of years.

+It does something smaller and more practical:

+> **For the purposes of this analysis, tell us which Yisrael you mean.**

 The interesting question is what remains capable of being carried, interrogated, transformed, argued with, and handed onwards.

 ---

 ## 🌌 Constellations
-🔮 🧠 🕸️ 🪞 🌱 — Jewish futurism; self-concept and differentiation; peoplehood, statehood, interiority, and the contested meanings of Yisrael.
+🔮 🧠 🕸️ 🪞 🌱 — Jewish futurism; self-concept and differentiation; peoplehood, statehood, interiority, inheritance, and the contested meanings of Yisrael.

 ## ✨ Stardust
-jewish identity, yisrael, self-concept, self-object, israel, diaspora, peoplehood, statehood, antisemitism, psychological differentiation
+jewish identity, yisrael, medinat yisrael, eretz yisrael, am yisrael, self-concept, self-object, diaspora, antisemitism, jewish futurism

 ---

 ## 🏮 Footer

 *📚 Which Yisrael?* is a living node of the **Polaris Protocol**.
-It provides a vocabulary for distinguishing political, collective, geographic, psychological, and interior meanings carried by *Yisrael*, allowing disagreements about Israel to be analysed without collapsing state, people, identity, and self into a single object.
+It establishes working vocabulary for distinguishing political, collective, geographic, psychological, and interior meanings carried by *Yisrael*.
+Its proposed terms are analytical tools rather than claims to settle longstanding Jewish arguments about what Yisrael is, allowing the cluster to examine state, people, identity, inheritance, and self without collapsing them into a single object.

 > 📡 Cross-references:
 >